 Headless Mode – This is the default flight mode and is the one beginner pilots should fly with.

 Dual GPS – The drone can lock on to both GPS and GLONASS satellites, this results in better coverage and more hovering, positioning and makes flying the drone much easier.

 Optical Flow and Ultrasonic Positioning – Underneath the belly of the drone near the rear end, there is an optical flow and ultrasonic sensor.
 These sensors will allow you to fly the drone in the event that you cannot lock onto any drones or if you decide to fly indoors.

 Overall the Potensic D88 fly’s well, its hovers accurately, but slight wind can move it around, so I wouldn’t advise anyone who is a beginner to fly in windy conditions.
 The intelligent flight modes work as they should but there have been reports that the follow me mode sometimes doesn’t work properly.

 This is an overall decent drone with a good camera and some advanced features, its suitable for everyone, even for beginners.
-The camera is the best part of the Potensic D88, you can take some quality images and videos, click on the button below to read more reviews and additional details about this drone.
+The camera is the best part of the Potensic D88, you can take some quality images and videos, however, there are better options for you, click on the green button below to find out more.